A Family is defined in traditional terms as the basic unit in a society consisting of two parents rearing their children

 A dysfunctional family is one without healthy and appropriate boundaries and behaviors.

-Examples of this include abuse, poor communication and conflict resolution skills, unhealthy coping skills, parentification of the children, placing children in unsafe situations, placing extremely high and unattainable expectations on other family members.
+Examples of this include abuse, poor communication and conflict resolution skills, unhealthy coping skills, parentification of the children, placing children in unsafe situations, and placing extremely high and unattainable expectations on other family members.

 These are some conversation questions about families that deal specifically with dysfunctional families:

 - What’s a dysfunctional family?

 - What are some Characteristics Of Dysfunctional Families?

-- What do you think about parents resort to physical abuse or violence to have control on the family?
+- What do you think about parents resorting to physical abuse or violence to have control over the family?

 - How can your overcome poor communication within your family?